LegPro/springai-pgvector-rag-store-demo/README.md

 - **Text Splitting**: Modify how documents are split into smaller parts using the `TextSplitter` (currently uses `TokenTextSplitter`).
 - **Vectorization**: Customize how the text is vectorized before storing it in the PostgreSQL database.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contributing

-Feel free to open issues or submit pull requests if you find any bugs or have suggestions for improvements.